alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 #### 5.3.2.
 A single color setter function for draw, fill and gap.

 The `SetDCPenColor` and `SetDCBrushColor` functions that we’ve used sets respectively drawing color and general figure fill color.
-But for the gaps in patterned lines and brushes, as well as for the background of text, the GDI will either use the existing image background, called **`TRANSPARENT`** mode, or the color set with the `SetBkColor` function, called **`OPAQUE`** mode.
-You set the mode with the `SetBkMode` function; the default is unfortunately `OPAQUE`.
+But there is also a text color, set with `SetTextColor`.
+ANd for the gaps in patterned lines and brushes, as well as for the background of text, the GDI will either use the existing image background, called **`TRANSPARENT`** mode, or the color set with the `SetBkColor` function, called **`OPAQUE`** mode.
+You set the mode with the `SetBkMode` function.
+The default is unfortunately `OPAQUE`.

+And unfortunately the gap color + transparent mode cannot be naturally captured as a single 32-bit `COLORREF` value, because the convention in later API’s and file formats is that upper byte zero (the usual in GDI work) means fully *transparent* instead of fully opaque.
+So, setting that byte to e.g. FF₁₆ to indicate transparent would clash with the later convention.
+And s

-Anyway this means that with the GDI there are three possible colorizations to specify the color for: drawing (pen color), general figure fill (brush color), and gap filling (`BK`-color, whatever *bk* is short for).
+Anyway this means that with the GDI there are four possible colorizations to specify the color for: drawing (pen color), general figure fill (brush color), text, and gap filling (`BK`-color, whatever *bk* is short for).

 The C++ fluent device context class’  `.use` member function takes an arbitrary number of arguments that represent colors to set in the device context.
 The colorization to use a color for is indicated by the argument type.
 Specifically the `.use` function delegates the color setting to the argument type’s `.set_in` member function, as shown below, where all but the common `Color` base class are argument types: